AdamK2003/FT-SCEP/README.md

 #### TitleDB and Retail List

 These should be URIs pointing to the source of TitleDB.
 Only TitleDB is required.

+#### Custom TitleDB

+Appended to TitleDB.
+Used for homebrew NSPs.
+Optional.

 #### Encryption Key and VM Code